cloudquery/cloudquery/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to CloudQuery?
 You can start by looking through these [`good first issue` issues](https://github.com/cloudquery/cloudquery/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-If you don't see any issues that you think you can help with reach out to the community on Discord and we would be happy to work with you!
+If you don't see any issues that you think you can help with, reach out to the [Community](https://community.cloudquery.io) and we would be happy to work with you!

 #### Local Development